rotexsoft/slim-skeleton-mvc-app/documentation/QUICKSTART.md

 * **`src/views/base/login-status.php`:** View file associated with the **`actionLoginStatus`** method in **`vendor/rotexsoft/slim-skeleton-mvc-tools/src/BaseController.php`**.

 * **`src/views/hello/world.php`:** View file associated with the **`actionWorld`** method in **`src/controllers/Hello.php`**.

+* **`src/AppErrorHandler.php`:** The ErrorHandler class registered with SlimPHP's ErrorMiddleware for handling all your application's errors.
+You can add extra logic like sending notification emails when errors occur and etc. in your application.
+See the **error_handler_class** entry in **./config/app-settings.php** and references to **error_handler_class** in **./config/routes-and-middlewares.php** for how this Handler is setup in this framework.